-Following weeks of employees’ working remotely in response to COVID-19, businesses are now facing a new challenge: how and when to return to the office safely.
+Following months of employees working remotely in response to COVID-19, businesses are now facing a new challenge: how and when to return to the office safely.
 Despite uncertainties and significant logistical concerns, a post-COVID-19 workplace is inevitable, even as organizations work to adapt facilities based on evolving guidelines from public health institutions.

 To successfully transition into this next phase of work, companies will have to beef up their current strategies, be flexible and make their employees’ safety and well-being their top priority.
 Additionally, with a larger percentage of employees continuing to work remotely and expectations that teams increasingly will be composed of both in-office and remote employees, businesses will need to bolster collaboration tools and techniques so employees can continue to work together effectively, regardless of location.
 No one solution will work for every company, but a reintroduction to office life without a well-thought-out plan can be risky and dangerous.
 In this blog, we offer helpful tips, suggestions and considerations for safely returning to work after COVID-19.